-Degree candidates are required to meet with their respective faculty advisors to verify information accuracy and remaining requirements outlined in graduation audit form.
-Once verified, both student and advisor sign the form, and the student returns it to the Office of the Registrar.
+Degree candidates are required to meet with their respective faculty advisors to verify information accuracy and remaining requirements outlined in their program planning.
+Once verified, both student and advisor should make application for graduation with the Office of the Registrar.
 This form serves as the application for graduation, and verifies the student plans to participate in Commencement activities.
 In order to guarantee participation in Commencement, whether in December or May, the signed audit form and application for graduation must be returned to the Office of the Registrar by October 1 of the anticipated year of graduation.

-Degrees are conferred on three specific dates each year-May or December Commencement dates or August 15.
+Degrees for traditional students are conferred on three specific dates each year-May or December Commencement dates or August 15.
 Transcripts will reflect whichever date is the closest to follow a student's completion of degree requirements.